-Parts of southern Baja look more like pages of a Dr Seuss illustration than real life and no plant exemplifies this more than the funky Boojum tree (Cirio), which looks like a giant inverted carrot with some yellow fluff at the top.
+Parts of southern Baja look like pages of a Dr Seuss illustration: no plant more than the funky boojum tree (cirio), which looks like a giant inverted parsnip with some yellow fluff at the top.
 You can’t help but smile.
-Cardón cacti, ocotillo, cholla and other desert marvels thrive in areas that sometimes don’t see any rain for a decade.
+Cardón cacti, ocotillo, cholla and other desert marvels thrive in areas that sometimes don’t receive any rain for a decade.
 Crumbling missions, leafy date palms, coconuts and mangrove swamps are all items to look for as you meander southward.

 The southernmost part of the peninsula contains La Paz, small seaside towns and villages, and the popular resorts of San José del Cabo and Cabo San Lucas, aka ‘Los Cabos.’
 After the quiet isolation of the north, Los Cabos will either be a jarring shock or a welcome relief.